- ‘Radium Girls’: Fall Play: Nov. 2 – 4, 2024

 The Speech Team season is October through February, with district and state speech competitions being held in March.
 The team competes every other weekend, usually within a 90-minute radius of Bishop Chatard.
 Students can compete in a variety of events.

 In addition to building a student’s public speaking skills, participation in the Speech Team supports confidence, critical thinking and researching skills.
+Interested?

 Speech Team Information